fabriq-cloud/fabriq/README.md

    group: timfpark
 ```

-We could have named this deployment by adding a `name` parameter, but by default `akira` will choose the name of the current branch of our Git repo.
+We could have named this deployment by adding a `name` parameter, but by default `fabriq` will choose the name of the current branch of our Git repo.

-`[--workload hello-service]` is assumed in the above because of you are running the command in the `hello-service` service repo and Akira will pull defaults from `.akira/service.yaml`.
+`[--workload hello-service]` is assumed in the above because of you are running the command in the `hello-service` service repo and Fabriq will pull defaults from `.fabriq/service.yaml`.

 Likewise, since we didn't override them, the deployment will inherit the same deployment template and target from the service.
 This is usually what you want, but you can override them, if, for example you have a very large production deployment or very small dev deployment that you want to do. (too much detail?)

 Behind the scenes this will create a deployment for the service, matching it to a host that matches our `eastus` target, and because
-we used an `external-service` deployment template, and will surface it on `main.hello-world.timfpark.akira.network` as a specific example
+we used an `external-service` deployment template, and will surface it on `main.hello-world.timfpark.fabriq.cloud` as a specific example
-of the general form `{deployment}.{service}.{group}.akira.network`.
+of the general form `{deployment}.{service}.{team}.{org}.fabriq.cloud`.

 TODO: Can we use a service operator within the `external-service` template to automatically point DNS to the host it is configured on?
-TODO: Use a host probe to identify the ingress IP address such that Akira knows it?
+TODO: Use a host probe to identify the ingress IP address such that Fabriq knows it?
 Or can we just establish a CNAME for the host and then point the deployment to that CNAME?

 Additionally, each time that we push a commit to our `main` branch, our GitHub CI will build our service's container, and assuming its test pass, update our `main` deployment so that we can test it.